-Roe v.
-Wade is in danger, say abortion rights backers
+Abortion rights backers: Supreme Court’s Texas ruling shows Roe v.
+Wade is in danger

-The Supreme Court majority never mentioned Roe v.
+WASHINGTON — The Supreme Court majority never mentioned Roe v.
 Wade in its 400-word order at midnight Wednesday greenlighting Texas’s most-restrictive-in-the-nation abortion law.

-But it is difficult to imagine the court’s revitalized conservative majority is not ready to make substantial changes in the half-century of Supreme Court jurisprudence that controls a woman’s right to an abortion.
+But it is difficult to imagine the court’s revitalized conservative majority is not ready to make substantial changes to the half-century of Supreme Court jurisprudence that controls a woman’s right to an abortion.

 The first chance for justices to do that comes this fall, when the court considers a restrictive abortion law from Mississippi.